microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ### Offer setup

-Leave all information on this page as is and scroll down to the **Customer leads** section of the page.
+Leave all information at the top of this page as is and scroll down to the **Customer leads** section of the page.

 #### Customer leads

-Here, you will attach your offer to an Azure Data Storage table which will act as a connected CRM for your offer.
+Here, you will attach your offer to an Azure Data Storage table which will act as a connected Customer Relationship Management system (CRM) for your offer.

 #### Create the Azure Storage account